Legally Brief: Animals in Entertainment

-On behalf of Lucky, an Asian elephant captured from the wild in Thailand and kept at the San Antonio Zoo for over 50 years, in April 2015 ALDF sent a notice of intent to sue the Zoo for mistreatment, alleging that the Zoo is violating the Endangered Species Act by keeping Lucky in conditions that injure her physically and psychologically—she has been kept alone since the 2013 death of her companion, Boo.
-The letter was sent on behalf of San Antonio residents requesting that the Zoo retire Lucky to the Elephant Sanctuary in Tennessee, where she can be with other Asian elephants in a habitat closer to natural conditions for elephants in the wild.
+On behalf of Lucky, an Asian elephant captured from the wild in Thailand and kept at the San Antonio Zoo for over 50 years, Animal Legal Defense Fund sent a notice of intent in April 2015 to sue the San Antonio Zoo for mistreatment.
+Animal Legal Defense Fund alleged that the San Anontio Zoo is violating the ESA by keeping Lucky in conditions that injure her physically and psychologically.
+Lucky has been kept alone since the 2013 death of her companion, Boo.
+The letter was sent on behalf of San Antonio residents requesting that the San Antonio Zoo retire Lucky to the Elephant Sanctuary in Tennessee.
+There she can be with other Asian elephants in a habitat closer to natural conditions for elephants in the wild.

 Cricket Hollow Zoo

-On behalf of the endangered tigers, lemurs, and gray wolves held at the Cricket Hollow Zoo in Iowa, the Animal Legal Defense Fund filed a lawsuit in 2014 for violations of the ESA—specifically for failing to provide proper care.
-Since filing the lawsuit, the Animal Legal Defense Fund has obtained alarming records from investigations conducted by the USDA’s Animal and Plant Health Inspection Services (APHIS), showing that the zoo is also violating the Animal Welfare Act.
-In June and early July, Cricket Hollow Zoo was forced to close temporarily as a result of the USDA’s suspension of its operating license—a fact that the Animal Legal Defense Fund relayed to the United States District Court as it considers the ESA violations lawsuit.
+On behalf of the endangered tigers, lemurs, and gray wolves held at the Cricket Hollow Zoo in Iowa, Animal Legal Defense Fund filed a lawsuit in 2014 for violations of the ESA.
+The lawsuit was specifically for failing to provide proper care.
+Since filing the lawsuit, Animal Legal Defense Fund has obtained alarming records from investigations conducted by the USDA’s Animal and Plant Health Inspection Services (APHIS), showing that the Cricket Hollow Zoo is also violating the Animal Welfare Act.
+In June and early July, Cricket Hollow Zoo was forced to close temporarily as a result of the USDA’s suspension of its operating license—a fact that Animal Legal Defense Fund relayed to the United States District Court as it considers the ESA violations lawsuit.